HDMA-SDSU/HDMA-DUI/README.md

 HDMA collaborates with Prof. Sheldon Wong (SDSU) and California Department of Human Service to create a Web application to visualize and map DUI providers in CA. Users can directly go to http://vision.sdsu.edu/dui/ to check and search a DUI providers.

 The Web application is powered by jQuery, Bootstrap, leaflet API, and Google Fusion Table.
-Please see demo here (http://vision.sdsu.edu/dui/)
+Please visit the Web application here (http://vision.sdsu.edu/dui/)

 ![screen shot](http://vision.sdsu.edu/dui/images/hdma-dui.png)